Meadowlarke/Bibliography/Bibliography.md

 788: The lack of diverseity amoung musicologists themselves.

 -: Eilees Southern.

+789: Defining "Blacksound."

+793: Copyright law.

+794: Authenticity.

+766: Blackface caricatures.

+803: "Zip Coon" the blackface urban dandy.

+806: Riot in NYC, 1834 which ended a performance of Hamlet and replaced it with "Zip Coon."

+-: Native Americans.

+811: Andrew Jackson.

+813: #Z: Cockrell says that the genious of the minstrel song "Zip Coon" was its simultaneous punching up and down.

+815: Analysis of minstrel rhythms and their significance.

+-: #Z: Zip coon was performed to the backdrop of ethnic white sounds.

+816: Black as simple.

+-: Conclusion.

 ##### Mozart, Wolfgang Amadeus.
 "Piano Sonata in 13 B Flat Major," K333, 1783.

 mm.
 1: First theme occurs right at the top.